 Malyalling reserve is an attractive 52-hectare bush reserve that was a hub of activity for surrounding residents in the early 20th century.
 Read about this at the information bay on the corner of Kirk Rock and Wickepin-Yealering roads.

 A short track on the south side of Kirk Rock Road leads to a plaque commemorating the first one-teacher Malyalling School from 1910 to 1925.
 These schools were dotted all over the agricultural areas where an intrepid teacher taught all primary grades of children in fairly primitive conditions.
 Student numbers were often low to the extent that underage children were enrolled to meet the minimum number required.

 The image below is particularly significant for my wife Aileen, as the teacher is Sir Fred Chaney who went on to become the minister for the navy in the Fraser federal government at the time of the Voyager disaster.
-The Chaney’s were also Aileen’s childhood neighbours in Kensington, and she has fond memories of playing with Freddy (AO), Michael (AO), and Rick Chaney.
+The Chaney’s were also my wife Aileen’s childhood neighbours in Como, and she has fond memories of playing with Freddy (AO), Michael (AO), and Rick Chaney.